-29 Cheap & Easy Uni Student Meals For One
+29 Cheap & Easy Uni Student Meals & Recipes For One

-Eating solo?
-Try these super easy student meals for one.
+Eating solo and need recipes?
+We’ve got easy student meals for one.

 Student meals for one can seem a little daunting if you’re not entirely sure how to cook or find going through the effort when you’re alone a bit tedious.
 We’re here to show you that you can cook up a cheap and easy meal without expending too much time is totally worth it.

 Simple student recipes can really be that — simple.
-So whether it’s student dinner ideas, vegetarian meals for one and everything in between, read on to try out our top 29 quick student meals for one when you’re dining solo.
+So whether it’s student dinner ideas, vegetarian meals for one and everything in between, read on to try out our quick student recipes and meals for one when you’re dining solo.

 Jump to: